 PAC files contain configuration for proxies used by your organization.
 They contain predefined values of the proxy: URL, port number, etc. details.
 When you launch your browser, it reads the configuration information and configures itself on its own – saving you time and effort.

 Thus, the intention of PAC files is to ease the proxy configuration.
 If you add a new browser to your computer or update an older version, you won’t need to configure the proxy from the scratch.
 If its location is specified under Control Panel -> Internet Options, it will auto configure and work accordingly.

 PAC files redirect your browser to some proxy URL.
 Microsoft came up with a blog saying PAC files are increasingly being used to compromise users – especially in Brazil.
 What can happen is that you downloaded some malware that creates or manipulates your PAC files in a way that you are redirected to phishing sites instead of the real sites.

-The mimic sites of different types, collects different types of data – your bank account number and password, secondary authentication for bank sites, your credit card data other than your personal details.
+The mimic sites of different types, collect different types of data – your bank account number and password, secondary authentication for bank sites, your credit card data other than your personal details.
 Using these details, hackers can not only empty your bank account and credit card, they can also use your identity to get loans which you will have to repay.
-This is called as Online Identity Theft.
+This is called Online Identity Theft.